-Raplee Ridge is quite short (8+ miles, 14 kilometers, in length) compared with its three neighbors - Comb Ridge, across the San Juan, with a length of 120 miles, Waterpocket Fold, northwest across Lake Powell, at 100 miles in length, and the Cockscomb segment of the East Kaibab Monocline to the west, on the other side Lake Powell, that is 149 miles long.
+Raplee Ridge is a quite short monocline (8+ miles, 14 kilometers, in length) compared with its three neighbors - Comb Ridge, across the San Juan, with a length of 120 miles, Waterpocket Fold, northwest across Lake Powell, at 100 miles in length, and the Cockscomb segment of the East Kaibab Monocline to the west, on the other side Lake Powell, that is 149 miles long.

 Raplee Ridge lies just across the San Juan River from Mexican Hat, Utah (census-designated place, pop 88), which gets its name from Mexican Hat Rock, which sits in front of Raplee Ridge - the banner photo is Mexican Hat Rock in front of Raplee Ridge.